City of Bones (Clare novel): Plot

-Clary and Jace, accompanied by Simon, tell Hodge what they learned, and Hodge tells them about the Circle: a group of Shadowhunters that Valentine formed to eliminate all Downworlders (vampires, werewolves, faeries, warlocks, and others), which Jocelyn, Valentine's wife, joined when she was younger, revealing Clary to be Valentine's daughter.
+Clary, Jace and Simon then talk to Hodge, who tells them about the Circle: a group of Shadowhunters that Valentine formed to eliminate all Downworlders, which Jocelyn, Valentine's wife, joined when she was younger.
+Clary is actually Valentine's daughter.
 Alongside Jocelyn, Alec and Isabelle's parents also used to be Circle Members; Luke was also a member and was a Shadowhunter and the parabatai - one half of a sacred bond between Shadowhunters - of Valentine.

-Clary and Jace go to the Silent City to speak to the Silent Brothers, who tell them that a block in her mind prevents her from remembering the Shadow World; placed by a warlock named Magnus Bane.
+Clary and Jace go to the Silent City to speak to the Silent Brothers, who tell them that a block in her mind prevents her from remembering the Shadow World; placed by warlock Magnus Bane.

-At a party hosted by Magnus.
-Clary meets him, who says his spell is too complex to remove but will fade naturally, and was placed at the behest of Jocelyn for Clary's protection.
+At a party hosted by Magnus, Clary meets him.
+He says his spell is too complex to remove but will fade naturally and was placed at the behest of Jocelyn for Clary's protection.
 During the party, Simon ignores Isabelle's warning and drinks a blue liquid that transforms him into a rat.
 Vampires take him away thinking Simon was one of their own, but Clary and Jace rescue him and restore him to human form.
-That night, Jace takes Clary to the Institute's greenhouse on a midnight picnic to celebrate Clary's sixteenth birthday, where Jace then kisses her.
-Simon walks in on them kissing and Clary hastily pulls away.
+That night, Jace takes Clary to the Institute's greenhouse on a midnight picnic to celebrate Clary's sixteenth birthday, where he kisses her.
+When Simon walks in on them, she pulls away.
 Hurt, Jace acts coldly towards her.

-As her memories emerge, Clary deduces that the Mortal Cup is hidden in one of Madame Dorothea's tarot cards.
-Clary retrieves the Cup, but the demon Abaddon has possessed Madame Dorothea and is disguised as her, as he attempts to take it.
-Aided by Simon, they escape and return to the Institute where Hodge hands over the Cup and an unconscious Jace to Valentine.
+As her memories emerge, Clary deduces that the Cup is hidden magically in one of Madame Dorothea's tarot cards.
+Clary retrieves the Cup, but the demon Abaddon, who has possessed Madame Dorothea and is disguised as her, attempts to take it.
+Aided by Simon, she escapes and returns to the Institute where Hodge hands over the Cup and an unconscious Jace to Valentine.
 Hodge flees, pursued by Clary.
-Hodge attacks her in an alleyway, but she is unexpectedly saved by Luke, who is a werewolf.
+Hodge attacks her in an alleyway, but she is saved by Luke, who is a werewolf.
 While Luke's werewolf pack attacks Valentine's followers at Renwick's, Clary locates her unconscious mother and finds Jace.
 Valentine identifies him as his son; dismaying both Jace and Clary, who were attempting to enter into a romantic relationship.
 Valentine entices Jace to return to Idris - their home country - with him.
 Jace refuses, and Valentine escapes through a portal with the Cup, smashing it behind him.

+Jace and Clary are honored for their adventure and Alec recovers with the help of Magnus Bane.